p-szymo/poetry_genre_classifier/README.md

     cry
     star

-# Final conclusion
+# Conclusion
-###### Creating and analyzing numerical features of poetic form and structure proved fruitful for most models in terms of classifying which movement a poem belonged to.
+Creating and analyzing numerical features of poetic form and structure proved fruitful for most models in terms of classifying which movement a poem belonged to.
 They were not very helpful, however, for the best model, which used SVM.
 This model seemed mostly to use lower frequency words.
 With more time, I would like to explore training word embeddings and using pre-trained word embeddings with LSTM and CNN neural networks.
 My next steps include building a recommendation system using these results, as well as generating some poetry based on each movement.
 To make a truly good recommendation system, however, one would need to be able to build a model around specific genres, rather than an umbrella genre.
 Still, one may be able to use these umbrella genres as a top layer, then move within that to take a closer look at the individual genres it contains.

 ## List of files
 - **.gitignore** - list of files and pathways to ignore